myotaio/s3c-samples/README.md

 * The ability to seemless migrate between storage providers to avoid vendor lock-in with no downtime.
 * Automatic storage repair should a node lose data, become corrupt or go offline for an extended period.
 * Dashboards to monitor performance, storage alerts and track usage trends.
-* A CLI to simply S3C configuration.
+* A command-line interface (CLI) to simplify remote S3C configuration.
 * Myota Client management to provide all of the Myota protections for your Windows, macOS and VDI devices.

 [Contact Myota](https://www.myota.io/contact) to learn more about getting the Myota Console.
-Instructions below are applicable to S3C Standalone without Console Support.
+Instructions below are only applicable to S3C Standalone without Console Support.

 ## How to Deploy Myota S3C